MartinCerny-awin/isomorphic-react-redux-saga-ssr/README.md

+# OUTDATED PLEASE HAVE A LOOK FOR NEWER OPTIONS

-# ⚡ Isomorphic JS - Server Side Rendering, Code Splitting and Hot Module Reloading ⚡
+##  ⚡ Isomorphic JS - Server Side Rendering, Code Splitting and Hot Module Reloading ⚡

 ## 💭 What is it?
 *Isomorphic JS: -*